How to Use Your Tax Refund to Buy a Home

 3. Lower Your Interest Rate with Discount Points

 During the homebuying process, your lender may present you the option to pay discount points to buy down your mortgage interest rate.
 A "point" equals 1% of the loan.
-Discount points are’ essentially an upfront interest payment to lock in a lower interest rate on your fixed-rate mortgage, ultimately saving you money over the life of your loan.
+Discount points are essentially an upfront interest payment to lock in a lower interest rate on your fixed-rate mortgage.

-Using your tax refund to pay discount points can help lower the amount of your monthly mortgage payments.
+Using your tax refund to pay discount points may help lower the amount of your monthly mortgage payments.
+However, recent Freddie Mac research shows that there is not a significant financial benefit to buying discount points.